silverorange/qa-exercise/README.md

-# silverorange QA Developer Exercise
+# silverorange QA Automation Specialist Exercise

-This exercise is designed to assess how you approach tasks required as a QA developer at silverorange.
+This exercise is designed to assess how you approach tasks required as a QA Automation Specialist at silverorange.
 We are interested to see how you work as well, as what your final results are; include useful Git commit messages and comments where you think your code may be unclear.

 Please do not include your name or any other self-identifying information in code or commit messages as silverorange will anonymize your work before